 - Transition Aged Youth Priority Letter – Application Form (382 KB Adobe PDF File) New

-Developers constructing or rehabilitating affordable housing statewide can apply for an allocation of 9 percent housing tax credits.
-Due to the demand for 9 percent credits, OHFA typically funds only 25-30% of all applications submitted.
+Developers constructing or rehabilitating affordable housing statewide can apply for an allocation of 9% Housing Tax Credits.
+Due to the demand for 9% credits, OHFA typically funds only 25 to 30 percent of all applications submitted.
 In addition, because of the cost of applying for the program and the extensive compliance requirements, the program is best suited for rental housing developments with 25 or more units.
-OHFA strongly encourages all applicants to seek experienced legal and accounting counsel in order to comply with all program requirements found in the most current Qualified Allocation Plan below.
+OHFA strongly encourages all applicants to seek experienced legal and accounting counsel in order to comply with all program requirements found in the most current qualified allocation plan below.

-Developers constructing or rehabilitating affordable housing statewide can apply for an allocation of 4 percent housing tax credits.
-The Internal Revenue Code (IRC) requires that developments awarded 4 percent housing tax credits must utilize multifamily bonds financing for more than 50 percent of the total project cost.
-OHFA strongly encourages all applicants to seek experienced legal and accounting counsel in order to comply with all program requirements found in the most current Qualified Allocation Plan below.
+Developers constructing or rehabilitating affordable housing statewide can apply for an allocation of 4% Housing Tax Credits.
+The Internal Revenue Code (IRC) requires that developments awarded 4% Housing Tax Credits must utilize multifamily bonds financing for more than 50 percent of the total project cost.
+OHFA strongly encourages all applicants to seek experienced legal and accounting counsel in order to comply with all program requirements found in the most current qualified allocation plan below.

 - HOME Program and Community Housing Development Organizations

 - Housing Development Assistance Programs – Bond Gap Financing

 - Housing Development Loan Program